crisperdue/prooftoys-site/content/mission.md

 deductive reasoning can support effective and natural use of proof in learning mathematics, starting with basic algebra and extending to much more.

+In a broader sense, Prooftoys aims to promote the understanding, appreciation, and practice of mathematical proof.

 ## The vision